buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcPropertySetDefinition.md

 * **Assignment to object types** - an _DefinesType_ direct relationship to _IfcTypeObject_ that applies the property set, with all included properties, to the object type.
 Those properties apply to all object occurrences having the same object type.
 * **Assignment to object occurrences** - an _DefinesOccurrence_ relationship to _IfcRelDefinesByProperties_ that applies the property set, with all included properties, to the object occurrence.

-> NOTE&nbsp; Properties assigned to object occurrences may override properties assigned to the object type.
+> NOTE  Properties assigned to object occurrences may override properties assigned to the object type.
 See _IfcRelDefinesByType_ for further information.

-> HISTORY&nbsp; New entity in IFC2x
+> HISTORY  New entity in IFC2x

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; The subtype _IfcPreDefinedPropertySet_ has been added.
+> IFC4 CHANGE  The subtype _IfcPreDefinedPropertySet_ has been added.

 ## Attributes

 ### DefinesType
 The type object to which the property set is assigned.
 The property set acts as a shared property set to all occurrences of the type object.
-> NOTE&nbsp; The relationship between the _IfcPropertySetDefinition_ and the _IfcTypeObject_ is a direct relationship, not utilizing _IfcRelDefinesByProperties_, for maintaining compatibility with earlier releases of this standard.
+> NOTE  The relationship between the _IfcPropertySetDefinition_ and the _IfcTypeObject_ is a direct relationship, not utilizing _IfcRelDefinesByProperties_, for maintaining compatibility with earlier releases of this standard.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; The cardinality has been changed from 0:1 to 0:? with upward compatibility for file based exchange.
+> IFC4 CHANGE  The cardinality has been changed from 0:1 to 0:? with upward compatibility for file based exchange.

 ### IsDefinedBy
 Relation to the property set template, via the objectified relationship _IfcRelDefinesByTemplate_, that, if given, provides the definition template for the property set or quantity set and its properties.
 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; New inverse relationship, change made with upward compatibility for file based exchange.
+> IFC4 CHANGE  New inverse relationship, change made with upward compatibility for file based exchange.

 ### DefinesOccurrence
 Reference to the relation to one or many object occurrences that are characterized by the property set definition.
 A single property set can be assigned to multiple object occurrences using the objectified relationship _IfcRefDefinesByProperties_.